brimoran/Linux-on-ASUS-C101PA/README.md

 ### RStudio

-I'd like to figure out if I can get an RStudio server running on the machine.
-It would be great to be able to use RStudio through the Chromebook browser.
+I'd like to get an RStudio server running on the machine as itt would be great to be able to use RStudio through the Chromebook browser.
+The issue is that RStudio isn't available for ARM processor.
+It [looks like someone has had a crack at this](https://github.com/dashaub/ARM-RStudio) but I'm not brave enough to try it out just now.

 ### KeyNote